-The student should submit a feasible proposal of study to the advisor, which, after approval, will be filed by the department secretary no later than the third quarter of graduate study.
+The student should submit a feasible proposal of study to the adviser, which, after approval, will be filed by the Academic Counselor no later than the third quarter of graduate study.
 The plan of study should be viewed as a guideline rather than a straitjacket; specifics of the plan are likely to change as the student proceeds, but the general course of study should be clear.

 There is a minimum course requirement of 45 credits, and the student must take classes and examinations relating to both the linguistic and literature aspects of the language of specialization.
 Classes in other disciplines might also be advisable (e.g., religion or anthropology), depending on the student's chosen field of specialization.
 Please note that a graduate student is required to maintain a minimum 3.0 GPA.